What is route optimization?

 It’s actually a really difficult problem to solve — almost impossibly hard.
 Computer scientists call it a NP-hard problem.
 The Traveling Salesman Problem gets exponentially more difficult to solve the more dots, or cities, the salesman has to visit.

 If you have 57 stops, there are already more than a quattuorvigintillion possible combinations.
 That’s one with 75 zeros.
-A very basic algorithm that is going to churn through every possible combination and select the best one, that is going to take you days if not months for a computer.
+An algorithm can churn through every possible combination and select the best one.
+The same process would take you days, if not months without a computer.

 Now if you thought the TSP was difficult, consider this: What if it wasn’t just one salesman you needed to plan routes for?
 What if you had multiple salesmen — a whole team of them?
 Now you need to decide how to split up the visits and optimally assign them to your team.
 That’s an even more challenging conundrum known as the vehicle routing problem or VRP.